proplot-dev/proplot/docs/usage.rst

 populated with instances of ProPlot's `~proplot.axes.Axes` classes.
 See :ref:`The basics`
-and :ref:`Working with subplots` for details.
+and :ref:`Subplots features` for details.

 Each `~proplot.axes.Axes` returned by `~proplot.subplots.subplots`
 belongs to one of the following three child classes: